When.Sign in

 • Keep moving gently; regular exercise is one of the kindest things for these days.

-• Lean on slow carbohydrates and fibre, and go easy on salt, caffeine, and alcohol in the run-up.
+• Lean on slow carbohydrates, fibre, and calcium-rich foods, and go easy on salt, caffeine, and alcohol in the run-up.

 • Protect your sleep: a cooler, darker room helps, since you run a touch warmer now.
 Let the last few days be lighter where you can.